Submarine aircraft carrier: United States

-news that the British submarine M2 had sunk during trials in 1933, plus damage to the XSL during testings on the sheltered waters of the Anacostia River ended further U.S. Navy development.
+news that the British submarine M2 had sunk during trials in 1933, plus damage to the XSL during testing on the sheltered waters of the Anacostia River ended further U.S. Navy development.

 World War II

 Germany

 The Kriegsmarine (German navy) also started development of submarines capable of launching aircraft and ordered four very large "cruiser" U-boats in early 1939.
 These boats were to be twice as large as any existing U-boat and were to have had a crew of 110 while carrying a single Arado Ar 231 floatplane, but were cancelled at the outbreak of war later that year.

 Although not strictly an aircraft, some U-boats carried the Focke-Achgelis Fa 330 (English: Wagtail).
 It was a type of rotary-wing kite, known as a gyroglider or rotor kite.
 They were towed behind German U-boats during World War II and allowed a lookout in the kite to see further.